Dreams (2006 film): About

 Mohamed Al-Daradji returned to Iraq shortly after the American invasion of Baghdad.
-There he found psychiatric patients wandering on the streets as the hospitals were being destroyed by the bombings.
-The experience served as the germ for what would be Mohamed's first feature film, Ahlaam, and the second Iraqi feature produced since the fall of Saddam Hussein.
+There he found psychiatric patients wandering the streets as the hospitals were being destroyed by the bombings.
+The experience served as the seed for what would be Mohamed's first feature film, Ahlaam, and the second Iraqi feature produced since the fall of Saddam Hussein.
 It was filmed on location in Baghdad in 2004.
 "I would like to bring the subject very close to the audience with an artistic point of view" he said.

 During the time when Ahlaam was filmed was when the insurgency was most dangerous in Iraq.
 Al-Daradji and his crew took many risks while filming Ahlaam: Al-Daradji was captured twice and tortured by rival insurgents while his cast and crew came under fire from both militias and US troops.
 Al-Daradji commented "As Iraqi filmmakers, we must stay in our own country and make our films, even with all the dangers...We must show the Iraqi point of view.
 You don't know how important it is for us to tell our stories."
 Two years after Ahlaam's international premiere, it was shown in Mohammed's home country of Iraq at the Baghdad National Theatre.
 Despite 200 people being killed that day following a surge of attacks across Baghdad, 1,000 people made their way to the screening.